JonLit/keyPad3PC/README.md

 1. Install APK on Android Phone (https://github.com/jonlit/keypad3)
 2. Install Companion Program on PC
 3. Install ADB (HAS to be in PATH *)
+4. (Install Java, already included in Linux build, NOT included in Windows build)
-4. Connect Phone with USB Cable
+5. Connect Phone with USB Cable
 6. Start App on Phone
 7. Start Companion Program on PC